 Heeding the Calling.
 At the Black & Brown Comics Festival (Blues Report)

 Published in: 33.
-Transcription of Multiplicity
+Transcription of Multitudes

 Martin Luther King Jr. Day is observed in the United States on the third Monday in January.
 The Reverend Dr. King is honored throughout the world, like Gandhi, as a martyr with a message of love and dignity.
 This time, I have a chance to celebrate in especially good company: David Campbell invites me to meet him at the Black & Brown Comix Arts Festival, held at San Francisco’s Yerba Buena Center for the Arts.
 A professional designer and a talented musician, David is also a comics artist.
 His work will be displayed at the festival.